30-Day Money Back Guarantee

 A magnesium complex combines multiple forms of magnesium, each with unique absorption patterns and benefits, into one comprehensive formula.
 While single-form supplements deliver one type of magnesium, complexes leverage the strengths of different forms to support various body systems simultaneously.

-Magnesium Defined, Nature's Essential Mineral
+Magnesium Defined: Nature's Essential Mineral

 Quick Answer: Magnesium complexes offer broader support than single forms by combining the unique benefits of multiple magnesium types, like pairing glycinate's calming effects with citrate's superior absorption.